 Daily activities such as eating dinner, changing clothes and running errands are crucial opportunities for observing the status of your child’s development.
 It is very important to pay attention to the details of your child’s movement, behavior and responses.
-Simple things like not being able to use a spoon, grasp a rattle or even follow basic directions can be symptoms of delayed fine motor skills and poor sensory processing.
+Simple things like not being able to use a spoon, play with toys appropriately, grasp a writing utensil, have extreme responses to changes or new environments, or even follow basic directions can be symptoms of delayed fine motor skills and poor sensory processing skills.
 We see children from just a few months old all the way up to elementary school age.
 No matter what age they are, if your child experiences these kinds of basic obstacles, it is imperative that you seek out a solution involving occupational therapy.

 Signs To Look For

-“OT symptoms” don’t really exist – rather, a number of warning signs may demonstrate the need for occupational therapy.
+There are a number of warning signs that may demonstrate the need for occupational therapy.
 You might consider occupational therapy if your child has difficulties with the following:

 - Using basic tools (fork, spoon, toothbrush, paintbrush, hammer and nails, toys, etc.).

 - Opening containers (bottle tops, latches, buttons, zippers, etc.).

 - Sustaining his/her energy level (too tired, not sleeping at night, too much energy).

 These are just some of the surface-level observations that can help to determine if your child needs to seek further medical care.
 In order to truly evaluate your child’s condition, please request a referral for an OT evaluation from your child’s primary care physician.

 When observing your child’s actions, it’s important to notice if a pattern emerges.
 The symptoms mentioned above are strong indicators of an issue, but mainly if they occur on a regular basis.
 Consistency of these symptoms could be an indication that your child is struggling with delayed fine motor skills or has poor sensory processing skills.